-Unpacking the kit will result in a new directory hierarchy rooted at asnlc-v6NN.
+Unpacking the kit will result in a new directory hierarchy rooted at asn1c-v6NN.
 Users may wish to add the bin subdirectory to the system-wide PATH in order to run ASN1C from any location.

-On systems that do not have Qt installed, it may be necessary to modify the LD\LIBRARY\PATH (or its equivalent) so that the shared libraries provided by Objective Systems will be loaded when running the GUI.
+On systems that do not have Qt installed, it may be necessary to modify the LD_LIBRARY_PATH (or its equivalent) so that the shared libraries provided by Objective Systems will be loaded when running the editor.